Earthquakes on May 5, 2026

 1.6 km---✓ ReviewedUSGS →

 Seismographs logged a magnitude 2.9 earthquake 12 km NE of Little Lake, CA with origin time 20:14 UTC on May 5, 2026.
 At a depth of just 1.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 36.010°N, -117.802°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 36.010°, -117.802°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05